AIT-IES/FMITerminalBlock/doc/user/usage.md

 **app.timingFile**: If the parameter is set, a timing file will be written which may be used to analyze the performance of FMITerminalBlock and its latencies.

+**in.default.-variable-name-**: The initial value of the input variable with the name *-variable-name-*.
+The value will be interpreted according to the variable type.
+I.e. if the variable is an fmiInteger, it will be converted to an integer variable.
+Unknown or unused inputs will be gracefully ignored.